resignedScientist/WebRTCKit/README.md

 }
 ```

+## STUN / TURN Servers

+To work around NATs, WebRTC uses `STUN` and `TURN` servers to establish a peer-to-peer connection.
+It is highly recommended to provide both of them in the config.

+There are some servers you can rent for that, or you can use something like [`Coturn`](https://github.com/coturn/coturn) to host it on your own.

 ## Signaling Server

 Just like in WebRTC itself, you have to provide your own signaling server that helps to establish a peer-to-peer connection between two devices.